 Formal assessment of the TES is guided by Professional Experience requirements for each stage of their professional development.
 These requirements relate directly to the assessment criteria listed in the Professional Experience Evaluation Report.
 The report can be used as a guide for discussion with the TS and the TES.
-If you find that you have identified and ticked some areas as Not Demonstrated during the midway evaluation (applies to 3rd/4th year placements) it is a strong indicator that the TES should be identified as "In Need of Additional Support".
+If you find that you have identified and ticked some areas as Not Demonstrated during the midway evaluation it is a strong indicator that the TES should be identified as "In Need of Additional Support".